roam-qgis/Roam/docs/README.txt

 -----------

 |name| follows a convention over configuration style in order to
 make setup consistant and easy.
-At times we still will need to configure things but this will be kept to a minimum.
+At times we may need to configure things but this will be kept to a minimum.

 Form Conventions